How To Clean A Smelly Washer (And Keep It Smelling Fresh)

 This is Howard’s guide on how to clean a smelly washer.

 Front Load vs Top Load

-It is the design of the machine that can cause the increased likelihood of washing machine smells, soap scum build-up, and the development of mold and mildew.
+The design of the front load washing machines causes the increased likelihood of washing machine smells, soap scum build-up, and the development of mold and mildew.
 High-efficiency front-loaders fill just the bottom half of the washtub with water.
-The drum then tumble clothes through the water, eliminating the need to fill the tub up all the way.
+The drum then tumbles clothes through the water, eliminating the need to fill the tub up all the way.

-These machines typically require the use of high-efficiency (HE) detergents that work in conjunction with the design.
-But when non-HE soap and softeners are used instead, there isn’t sufficient water to flush the cleaners away.
+High-efficiency (HE) detergents are needed to work with this design.
+When non-HE laundry detergents is used instead, there isn’t sufficient water to flush the cleaners away.
 The washer drum can become coated with a layer of soap scum with dirt and debris from your dirty clothes.
 This combined with the damp heat of your washer is breeding ground for mold and mildew.

 A similar effect happens to the rubber door gasket that prevents water from leaking.
 These gaskets become traps for dirt, soap scum, and other bits, adding another place for foul smells to take hold.